StefanSchroeder/Golang-Ellipsoid/README.md

 	Degrees or Radians

+This parameter applies to input- and output-parameters.

 The third argument is either

 	Longitude_is_symmetric or Longitude_not_symmetric

 That's internally a boolean, true or false.
+If the longitude is symmetric the longitude in the result of the At-function will we be in the range [-180..180], else (not-symmetric) the range will be [0..360].

 The fourth argument is either